 A biological father could also get Parental Responsibility by subsequently marrying the biological mother, and also by obtaining a Child Arrangement Order stating that the child lives with them, as that will automatically grants the person with Parental Responsibility.

 There are some circumstances in which the Local Authority or the Court can obtain Parental Responsibility in relation to children.
-If you are in such a position or you need any advice get in touch with our specialist Child Protection Solicitors.
+If you are in such a position or you need any advice get in touch with our specialist Care Proceedings Solicitors.

 Your rights and obligations as a parent vary, according to whether or not you have Parental Responsibility.
 If important decisions are being made about your child’s upbringing and you would like to have a say, we can advise you of your legal position.